atlassian-archive/brisk-docs/README.md

 ## [The Brisk Website Generator](./packages/website)

 This is packaged as `@brisk-docs/website` and is designed as an all-inclusive documentation tool for mono-repos containing react components and other packages.
-Check out [its documentation](./packages/website) for more information on how to use it.
+Check out [the package's documentation](./packages/website) for more information on how to use it.

 ## Support Packages